Marty Maneck on the bagpipes leads the procession through the woods. This celebration is partly tradition and partly very new. |

 Yes, yes, for all these reasons.
 But there are more.

-Let's start with a taste of the fire itself.
+Let's start with the unexpected experience of the fire itself.
 People have stood in awe of that power for thousands of years.
 Click here for an example (a pale example - since you aren't in its real presence) but a taste:

-The solstice and New Year today mark something that's fundamentally science.
+Both the solstice and New Year today mark a time of the year that's fundamentally science.
 They are an opportunity to explain to curious kids what the sun does and how the tilt of the Earth’s axis works.
 Our solstice is a day when religion and science can relax together.

 1. Truly to celebrate the fact that, after the solstice, daylight hours will increase for 182 days in a row.
-Longer, lighter days seem like a blessing.
-By January 1 the days are getting longer by about one minute each day.
+Longer, lighter days feel like a blessing.
+It starts slow on Dec.
+21st.
+But by January 1, daylight is getting longer by about one minute each day.

 2. To relax, to escape the malls and shopping and "tiz the season" responsibilities.
 To see friends and be peaceful during a crowded season.

-3. To celebrate woods, trees, wild animals, and the planet and - of course - the workings of the solar system.
+3. To celebrate woods, trees, wild animals, and the planet.
 To be conscious and appreciative of it all.

-4. To thank the Somme forest preserve stewards for another year’s generous work.
+4. To celebrate the work of the Somme forest preserve stewards for another year’s generous work.
 To thank the neighbors and the public generally – for patience and support.

 Stewards cutting brush often say, “Let there be light.”
 There’s joking and interesting discussion throughout the year as the Somme Woods volunteers slay invasives to let in the sun.
 One day a boy said to his dad, “Oh, I get it.
 You need the ‘photo’ to have the ‘synthesis’.”